Tyrrrz/CliFx/Readme.md

     <img src="favicon.png" alt="Icon" />
 </p>

-**CliFx** is a simple to use, yet powerful framework for building command-line applications.
+**CliFx** is an opinionated framework for building command-line applications.
-Its primary goal is to completely take over the user input layer, allowing you to forget about infrastructural concerns and instead focus on writing your application.
+It provides a model to express command interactions directly through classes and properties, skipping all the infrastructural concerns like argument parsing, routing, error handling, and help generation.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/prime/docs/why-so-political.md)</sup>